CircleCI-Public/server-terraform/eks/README.md

      This key will be used in the `bastion_key` terraform variable.
 5. Navigate to `./eks`
 6. Modify the `terraform.tfvars.template` file and save as `terraform.tfvars`
+7. Modify the `remote_state.tf.template` file using the same values from `terraform.tfvars` and save as `remote_state.tf`
-7. Run command: `terraform init`.
+8. Run command: `terraform init`.
 This will initialize terraform, downloading any dependency providers, and creating a state object in a predefined s3 bucket.
-8. Run command: `terraform plan`.
+9. Run command: `terraform plan`.
 This will compare the remote state to the definitions in the local terraform and create a plan for additions, changes and removals.
-9. Once the plan has been verified, run command: `terraform apply`.
+10. Once the plan has been verified, run command: `terraform apply`.
 When prompted, confirm the deployment.
 Deployment time can vary but has typically taken approximately ten minutes.
 The output will include some data values.
 Take note of `cluster_name`, `subnet`, `vm_service_security_group`, `access-key-id` and one of  `secret-access-key` or `secret-access-key-encrypted`.
 We'll need those values later.
-10. Once deployment is complete, add the new EKS cluster to your local Kubernetes configuration via aws-cli by running the following command: `aws eks update-kubeconfig --name $BASENAME-cci-cluster` Should you use a bastion host, you can skip this step.
+11. Once deployment is complete, add the new EKS cluster to your local Kubernetes configuration via aws-cli by running the following command: `aws eks update-kubeconfig --name $BASENAME-cci-cluster` Should you use a bastion host, you can skip this step.
-11. Verify that the credentials were added by running the following command:
+12. Verify that the credentials were added by running the following command:
     `kubectl config get-contexts` This should return a list of contexts with an asterix beside the active context.
 In case you are using a bastion host, you need to connect to the bastion host first.
 Terraform will have provided you